JustAGuest4168/COM3D2.MoreFacilities/README.md

 UPDATES
 =======
+# 2020-05-15:

+Official first release

+Updated README and LICENSE

+Minor bug fix to when there are less than 12 facilities

 # 2020-04-18:

 Modification to how data is saved, creates an additional file with the additional facilities and casino dealer data.